best-hvac-books-reviews-from-amazon

 For every topic, there is a practice test that you can take as well as an answer key.
 This will go a long way to help you assess your understanding of each topic.
 You will find that virtually every aspect of the NATE/ICE examinations is covered in this book.
 The reviews of the important exam subjects are concise.

 In the second section containing the questions, you will find questions and statements that are similar to those included in real examinations.
-By going through these you will fully test your understanding of each subject and fully prepare yourself for the actual exam.
+By going through these, you will fully test your understanding of each subject and fully prepare yourself for the actual exam.

 At the back of the book is an answer key which you can use to check your progress and really test your understanding of the subjects covered in the book.
 The use of bold typeface for the key terms helps you to identify the essential terms that you need to learn and fully understand.